Protecting your sobriety at Christmas

 Addiction thrives in isolation.
 Sobriety is all about connection so use your connections.
 Never keep quiet if you are struggling.
 Talk to someone in your community or a friend or relative you trust.
 Holding on to our thoughts, bottling up our feelings and staying stuck in our heads is never a good idea.
 Talk, write, share, message, or see someone in person before things get too much for you.
 You are not alone and should never feel that you are.

-This time of year is full of joy, love, fun and happiness and just because you are in recovery doesn’t mean you can’t enjoy and embrace it all if you want to, it shouldn’t mean isolation and feeling alone or left out.
+This time of year is full of joy, love, fun and happiness and just because you are not drinking it doesn’t mean you can’t enjoy and embrace it all if you want to, it shouldn’t mean isolation and feeling alone or left out.
 Just be aware that protecting your sobriety at Christmas is your top priority and your responsibility.

-I hope this helps you to have a wonderful, sober and safe Christmas this year.
+I hope this helps you to have a wonderful, sober and safe Christmas this year and if you do need support and accountability over the festive period then come and join us in the Magical AF Christmas Experience